easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_MODEL_CLARIFICATION_CHECKLIST.md

 - [x] Paid users add their own API keys
 - [x] Each user/team directly responsible for their keys
 - [x] Direct billing from provider (OpenAI, Google, etc.)
-- [x] Q-IDE does NOT charge for LLM usage
+- [x] Top Dog does NOT charge for LLM usage
 - **Document**: `PRICING_AND_MONETIZATION_STRATEGY.md` (lines 783-810)

-### Rule 3: Q-IDE Never Handles Your Keys ✅
+### Rule 3: Top Dog Never Handles Your Keys ✅
 - [x] Keys stored ONLY on user's machine
 - [x] Keys encrypted using system keyring
-- [x] Keys NEVER sent to Q-IDE servers
+- [x] Keys NEVER sent to Top Dog servers
-- [x] Keys NEVER logged or monitored by Q-IDE
+- [x] Keys NEVER logged or monitored by Top Dog
 - [x] Keys NEVER used for any purpose except calling the provider
 - **Document**: `API_KEY_RESPONSIBILITY_MODEL.md` (all sections)